 BUS 3900.
-International Business Internship (6).SS.
+International Business Internship (1-6).On Demand.

-A ten week full-time (400 hours) business work experience abroad.
-Prerequisites: BUS 3900 is limited to College of Business majors and requires permission of the Assistant Dean for International Programs and the International Business internship coordinator.
+Six semester hours = a ten week full-time (400 hours) business work experience abroad.
+Internships that are less than six semester hours will have their credit hours determined based on length of internship and hours worked.
+Prerequisites: BUS 3900 is limited to College of Business majors admitted to the College of Business and requires permission of the Associate Dean for International Programs and the International Business internship coordinator.
 Graded on an S/U basis.

-BUS 4000.
-Business Capstone Experience (1).F;S.
+BUS 4000 Business Capstone Experience